chlange/stock/README.md

 What's missing?
 ===============

-	- One (really!) small issue must be fixed.
+	- One (really!) small issue (Issue #1) must be fixed.
 	- An easy-to-use bet system for derivates must be implemented, which could cost some brain cells!
-		A developer should be able to create bet options on stocks (and maybe more...) easily (i.e. the percental increase of a stock until tomorrow, the stock value after three days, ...).
+(Issue #2) A developer should be able to create bet options on stocks (and maybe more...) easily (i.e. the percental increase of a stock until tomorrow, the stock value after three days, ...).
 	- A plugin system would be nice, but I wasn't completely happy with my solutions.